Skip to main content

 Filtering findings

-You can filter the findings displayed by:
+You can filter the findings list by the following criteria:

 • CVSS Score